dequelabs/axe-core/doc/examples/selenium-jenkins/README.md

   to install it.
 On Unix, ensure that Firefox is on your path.
 * `npm install -g grunt-cli` to install the Grunt task runner (may need to be run with `sudo` on Unix or as Administrator on Windows)
-* Move to the `doc/examples/selenium-jenkins` directory
+* Move to the `doc/examples/selenium` directory
 * `npm install` to install dependencies

 ## To run the example ##

-* Move to the `doc/examples/selenium-jenkins` directory
+* Move to the `doc/examples/selenium` directory
 * `grunt test` to run Selenium

-This should launch an automated Firefox window, load and analyze the configured web pages, and then output Kensington Automated Test results to XML files, one per URL.
+This should launch an automated Firefox window, load and analyze the configured web pages, and then output Kensington Automated Test results to JSON files, one per URL.

+## To configure the example to run in Jenkins ##

+* Log into Jenkins - ensure you have Administrator privileges
+* Click 'Manage Jenkins'
+* Click 'Manage Plugins'
+* Browse the 'Available' tab and install the NodeJS plugin.
+* Click 'New Item'
+* Enter a build name and pick 'Build a free-style-software project'
+* Click 'OK'
+* Setup the appropriate SCM software
+* Under 'Build Environment', check 'Start Xvfb before the build and shut it down after'
+* Add a 'Build Step' and pick 'Execute NodeJS script
+* Add a line to change the current directory to the path mentioned in the previous section.
+* Add a line 'grunt test'
+* Add another 'Build Step' and pick 'Process xUnit test result report'
+* Set any desired thresholds.
+* Click 'Save'
+* You can now run the build.

 ## To modify the example ##